Overcoming Hiring Challenges in NZ Contact Centres

 Why aren’t people applying?

-Clare believes that one reason that there are fewer candidates in the talent pool could be because there are simply other entry-level jobs out there that are more appealing.
+One reason that there are fewer candidates in the talent pool could be because there are simply other entry-level jobs out there that are more appealing.
 Contact Centres used to be the perfect entry to the corporate world, but now there’s a much wider range of options available.

 This is perhaps especially true for Contact Centres that offer non-standard working hours, such as rotating shifts.
 In our report findings, we noticed a distinct correlation between atypical working hours and difficulty hiring.
 The more non-standard the roster (i.e. businesses operating 24/7) the harder finding talent to work those shifts became – likely because people with these work arrangements find it difficult to manage their personal lives and achieve work/life balance.